Adieu in Tears

 Each falling tear became a living scar,

-Engraved upon the chambers of my breast,
+Engraved within the chambers of my breast;

 And robbed my weary spirit of its rest.